 I've lived most of my life in Chicagoland.
 But for four years, our family was blessed to live in England.
 Windsor Castle was close to our home, and horses often clip-clopped down our lane.
 We made wonderful friends, ate lots of good pub food, and took long walks in Windsor Great Park.
 On weekends, we explored London.
 And sometimes we traveled to other countries, too.

-Those years were magical ones, with a royal wedding (Will and Kate), the Queen's Diamond Jubilee, and the Olympics all happening during our time there.
+Those years were magical ones, with a royal wedding, the Queen's Diamond Jubilee, and the Olympics all happening during our time there.
 Lucky us!

 My book, ALL ABOARD THE LONDON BUS, grew from my experiences in London.